edgedb/easy-edgedb/README.md

 }
 ```

-Let's do a bit of practice with reverse lookup again.
+While we're at it, let's practice reverse lookup again on our visits.
+Here's one:

 ```
 SELECT Ship.<ship[IS Visit] {